RadikaRules/IWBR/design-doc.md

 - Xero Motor Skill - Beat Xero & Dex
 - Not-So-Rad - Beat Radika
 - Jess Queen - Beat game with Jess
-- L8r Sl8r - Beat game with Slater
+- L8r Sl8r - Beat game with Ana
 - WALL STUCK - Get stuck inside a wall

 ### Secret medals/in-game achievements
-- The Moon Is Right - Click on the moon on the title screen
+- Look to La Luna - Click on the moon on the title screen
 - The Magic Pixel(s) - Click on the stars on the title screen (Konami code reference)
 - Mystery Chip 1/8 - You found it!
 But what does it do?
-- The End...? - Secret ending
+- The Last Story - Secret ending